NandoTheessen/personal-blog/content/blog/hello-world/index.md

 </ul>
 ```

-There is also another assumption that helps speed up React, which is that different elements will automatically cause different subtrees, but that is for a different article!
+There is also another assumption that helps speed up React, which is that different elements will automatically cause different sub trees, but that is for a different article!

 ### Resources: